-17. Under Rural Housing Scheme, 1064 poor families were provided assistance of Rs.
-2500/- each.
-In 1994-95, such assistance will be provided to 1280 more families.
-As regards the Informations & Public Relations Department, it continued the installation of cummunity viewing and listening sets in more and more rural areas.
-The Auditorium-cum-Conference Hall at Aizawl started in 1991 is expected to be completed next year.
-The Department proposes to produce this year, a film on the Gospel Centenary.

-18. Coming to Social Welfare, the Department continued the work in the fields of Child and Women Welfare and also for the rehabilitation of handicapped.
-Besides, old-age pension at Rs.
+- 17. Under Rural Housing Scheme, 1064 poor families were provided assistance of Rs.
+2500/each.
+In 1994-1995, such assistance will be provided to 1280 more families.
+As regards the Information & Public Relations Department, it continued the installation of community viewing and listening sets in more and more rural areas.
+The Auditorium- cum-Conference Hall at Aizawl started in 1991 is expected to be completed next year.
+The Department proposed to produce this year, a film on the Gospel Centenary. - 18.
+Coming to Social Welfare, the Department continued the work in the fields of Child and Women Welfare and also for the rehabilitation of handicapped.
+Besises, old-age pension at Rs.
 100/- per month was paid to 2291 persons.
-The maintenance of Remand Homes and De-addiction-cum-Rehabilitation Centres continued to engage the attention of the Department.

-19. As regards the Revenue Department, a cadastral survey for purposes of preparation of records of right is in progress in the State.
-The Department expects to achieve the target of 2900 hectares in 1993-94 and is aiming to cover another 2900 hectares in 1994-95.
+The maintenance of Remand Homes and Deaddiction-cum-Rehabilitation Centres continued to engage the attention of the Department. - 19.
+As regards the Revenue Department, a cadastral survey for purposes of preparation of records of right is in progress in the State.
+The Department expects to achieve the target of 2900 hectares in 1993-1994 and is aiming to cover another 2900 hectares in 1994-1995.
 The target of 3800 fixed under the House Site Plan is also expected to be achieved.
-The Accounts & Treasuries Department completed the General Provident Fund Account of Government employees for the year 1992-93.
-A new Sub-Treasury was also opened at Mamit this year.

-20. Sir, as you know the three Autonomous District Councils are being entrusted with more powers.
-Now, they will have the sole authority to deal with the subjects assigned to them without State Government's interference.
-In order to enable them to do so, more funds are being alloted to them.
-In 1994-95, the Budgetary allocations are Rs.
-9.95 crore on Plan account and Rs.
+The Accounts & Treasuries Department completed the General Provident Fund Account of Government employees for the year 1992-1993.
+A new Sub-Treasury was also opened at Mamit this year. - 20.
+Sir, as you know, the three Autonomous District Councils are being entrusted with more powers.
+Now, they will have sole authority to deal with the subjects assigned to them without State Government's interference.
+In order to enable them to do so, more funds are being allotted to them.
+In 1994-1995, the budgetary allocations are Rs.
+9.95 crores on Plan account and Rs.
 8.14 crore on Non-Plan account as compared to Rs.
-7.06 crore and Rs.4.26 crore respectively in the current year.

-The last, but not the least, I may say a word 🐁 21. about the Home Department.
-It is a matter of great satisfaction that the Law and order situation in the State continued to be peaceful.
-As a result of several rounds of talks with H.P.C., a stage has been set for a Settlement leading to the formation of Sinlung Hill Development Council, with the raising of three more companies in 1993-94, the 3rd M.A.P.
-Batallion will come to be established in a full-fledged form.
-The recruitment process for the Indian Reserved Batallion for which the Government of India has sanctioned Rs.
+7.06 crores and Rs.
+4.26 crore respectively in the current year. - 21.
+The last, but not the least, I may say a work about the Home Department.
+It is a matter of great satisfaction that the law and order situation in the State continued to be peaceful.
+As a result of several rounds of talks with HPC, a stage has been set for a settlement leading to the formation of Singlung Hill Development Council.
+With rising of three more companies in 1993-1994, the 3rd MAP Batallion will come to be established in a full-fledged form.
+The recruitment process for the India Reserve Battallion for which the Govt. of India has sanctioned Rs.
 6.37 crore is also complete.
-Besides, a detailed scheme has been prepared for the construction of 1222 units of accommodation over the three years 1994-97 under Police Housing.
-The Excise Department in collaboration with the Police Department, is making vigorously efforts at combating illicit drug trafficking and its abuse.
-Efforts are also being made for checking illegal brewing and selling of ligour.

-As a result of these efforts, 1.722 Kg of heroin, 2.50 Kg of opium and 64 Kg of Ganja were seized, apart from other drugs, during the current year.
-As many as 84 drug traffickers were also nabbed.
+Besides, a detailed scheme has been prepared for the construction of 1222 units of accommodation over the three years 1994 - 1997 under Police Housing.
+The Excise Department in collaboration with the Police Department is making vigorous efforts at combating illicit drug trafficking and its abuse.
+Efforts are also being made for checking illegal brewing and selling of liquor.
+As a result of these efforts, 1.722 kg. of heroin 2.50 Kg of opium and 64 Kg of Ganja were seized, apart from other drugs, during the current year.
+As may as 84 drug traffickers were also nabbed.